Arche Resonance Theory

 Section 4: The Weinberg Angle from the Fubini-Study Metric

 Section 3 identified the Weinberg angle θW as the geometric parameter of the transition between spherical geodesic paths and hyperbolic projective trajectories in the affine patch of CP3, occurring in the vicinity of |z|2 = 1.
-It deferred the numerical derivation of sin2 θW to this section.
-The derivation requires computing, from the Fubini-Study metric, the relative coupling strengths of the U(1) and SU(2) gauge factors at the transition point.
+The present section supplies the numerical derivation of sin2 θW.
+That requires computing, from the Fubini-Study metric, the relative coupling strengths of the U(1) and SU(2) gauge factors at the transition point.

 4.1 Coupling Constants as Killing Vector Norms